 On a sightseeing tour in the city center?
 Why not eat lunch at the Helsinki City Hall!

-This might sound extremely fancy and expensive, but actually what I’m suggesting is you to pop in to the staff cafeteria of the building, which is open for anyone.
+This might sound extremely fancy and expensive, but actually what I’m suggesting is you to pop in to the staff cafeteria of the building.

-The city has lunch cafeterias all over the city, but some reason the at the City Hall offers the best menu.
-And most days the other warm dish is something very Finnish; smoked salmon, grilled Baltic herring or maybe green pea soup.
+The city has lunch cafeterias all over the city, but for “some reason” the one at the City Hall offers the best menu.
+And most days the other warm dish is some very traditional Finnish dish; smoked salmon, grilled Baltic herring or maybe green pea soup.
 Vegetarian choice is also always available.

-To find the cafeteria, don’t use the main entrance of the fancy blue building, but go around from left and into the courtyard yard from Sofiankatu 3.
+To find the cafeteria, don’t use the main entrance of the fancy blue building, but go around to Sofiankatu and into the courtyard yard from Sofiankatu 3.
 Lunch is served Mon – Thu from 10:30 to 14:00.

 If you like to begin your day in Finnish style, you can also eat your morning porridge here from 08:00 to 10:00.